 Exchange Rate Risk

-In a globalized economy, most of the companies have exposure to foreign currency.
+In a globalized economy, most companies have exposure to foreign currency.
 Exchange rate risk is the uncertainty associated with changes in the value of foreign currencies.
-Therefore, this type of risk affects only the securities of companies with foreign exchange transactions or exposures such as export companies, MNCs, or companies that use imported raw material or products.
+Therefore, this type of risk affects only the securities of companies with foreign exchange transactions or exposures such as export companies, MNCs, or companies that use imported raw materials or products.

 Calculation of Systematic Risk (β)

 Systematic risk is that part of the total risk that is caused by factors beyond the control of a specific company, such as economic, political, and social factors.
 It can be captured by the sensitivity of a security’s return with respect to the overall market return.
 This sensitivity can be calculated by the β (beta) coefficient.
 The β coefficient is calculated by regressing a security’s return on market return.
 The estimated equation is given below:

 RS is the return on a particular security while RM is the market return.
 It can be observed that β is the regression coefficient of RS on RM.
 The intercept term α shows a security’s return independent of market return.

 The value of β can be calculated using the following formula:

 The Beta of a stock or portfolio measures the volatility of the instrument compared to the overall market volatility.
 It is used as a proxy for the systematic risk of the stock, and it can be used to measure how risky a stock is relative to the market risk.
 When used as a proxy to measure systematic risk, the β value of a portfolio can have the following interpretation.

 - When β = 0 it suggests the portfolio/stock is uncorrelated with the market return.

 - When β < 0 it suggests the portfolio/stock has an inverse correlation with the market return.